nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 better.

-There are rumors that a table based exception implementation lacks "predictable" performance and so should not be used for hard realtime systems.
+There are rumors that a table based exception implementation lacks "predictable" performance and so should not be used for hard real-time systems.
 If these rumors are still true then the goto based exception handling should be preferred.